floraxinru/SQL-WorldFactbook/README.md

 # SQL-WorldFactbook
-Practice the Python SQLite workflow using CIA World Factbook data (SQLite, Pandas, Matplotlib)
+Practice the Python SQLite workflow using CIA World Factbook data

 This is a short and simple project.
 My goal is to practice writing queries and subqueries (nested queries) with SQLite in a JupyterNotebook.
 SQL is a popular tool required in most data analyst job postings.